Natasha O’Hara, Chrissy Baxter, Katelyn Collie, Sarah Lochhead, and Shelby Thoms of Simcoe Contemporary Dancers. (Photo by Mar Lewis).

 Sydney joined SCD as a junior Apprentice in 2017 after participating in our inaugural Dusk Dances Barrie Festival.
 Since joining SCD, Sydney has learned a variety of pieces from the company repertoire and performed in a variety of performance venues.

 Paul Moen joined SCD in 2021 and immediately became an important member of the team.
-He learned new repertoire and performed at community events and made his theatrical debut with SCD at their theatre run at the Five Points Theatre called Unravelled.
+He learned new repertoire and performed at community events and made his theatrical debut with SCD at their sixth self-produced theatrical run at the Five Points Theatre called Unravelled.

 Founder & Artistic Consultant